 Strategic Planning Working Group

-To inform and support the strategic planning effort, NICHD is establishing a Working Group of representatives from the extramural research community, health care sector, patient and advocacy communities, and NICHD and other federal agencies.
+To inform and support the strategic planning effort, NICHD established a Working Group of representatives from the extramural research community, health care sector, patient and advocacy communities, and NICHD and other federal agencies.
 The group is charged with making recommendations on the following:

 - Scientific foci or themes for NICHD

 - Strategic priorities within each focus area

 - Aims and objectives to inform implementation of the strategic plan